parvezhussain/kickstart/Install OS.md

 ## OPTION A: HOWTO Configure VM to boot/install from local DVD

+Example: pxeserver.localhost.com <br>

 Select the VM from Navigation Panel.
 Click 'Settings' Select 'Storage' from Navigation Panel <br>
 (From middle Panel) Select 'Storage Tree' -> Controller: IDE -> Empty <br>
 (From right panel) Click on the (disk) and provide the path to CentOS-6.8-x86_64-bin-DVD1.iso that was downloaded <br>
 Click OK <br>
 Click 'Start' to start the VM. <br>

+From Navigation Panel, select 'pxeserver' and click 'Start' <br>
+Centos will start installation. <br>
+Except the below settings, select all default <br>
+- TimeZone (your local time)
+- hostname: pxeserver.localhost.com
+- Server type: minimal

+The pxeserver vm will automatically reboot.

+POST INSTALL Network Config

+Login to the VM through the console

+Post Linux Install:

+If the VM has eth1 and eth2
+Edit ifcfg-eth1, ifcfg-eth2:
+onboot=yes

+edit ifcfg-eth0
+IPADDR=192.168.1.1
+bootproto=static
+onboot=yes

+service network restart

+ifconfig

+Verify the network settings:
+Note the IP address of eth1 (host-only adapter) ex:192.168.56.101

+Now open putty connect to pxeserver using 192.168.56.101 if you are successful, Congratulation!! you are able to connect to the pxe server (inbound).

+Now test the outbound connection.
+From pxe server, ping www.google.com
+You should see response.
+Congratulation!! your outbound connection is working.

 ## OPTION B: HOWTO Configure VM to boot/install from kickstart server <br>